zhoupingjay/sanguo-gpt/README.md

 ## Overview

-SanGuo GPT is a Large Language Model trained on 三国演义 (San1 Guo2 Yan3 Yi4, Romance of the Three Kindoms), an ancient Chinese novel based on historical events happened ~1800 years ago during the late Han dynasty.
+SanGuo GPT is a Large Language Model trained on 三国演义 (San1 Guo2 Yan3 Yi4, Romance of the Three Kingdoms), an ancient Chinese novel based on historical events happened ~1800 years ago during the late Han dynasty.
 It is a Transformer-based model with about 13.778M parameters in current version.

 I created this project for learning and exploration purpose.
 - I'd like to try out the LLM application building process end-to-end, including major steps like data ingestion & preprocessing, shuffling/sampling, model building & training, visualization, model checkpointing and model serving.